+31 (0) 570 74 54 30 info@v-tron.eu

 Results achieved

-This is a proof-of-concept of up to 2 years.
-A test will be carried out to see what balance can be found between collection effort, standardisation/uniformisation (quality and usability of map material) and contribution to ambitions and operations of companies and governments.
+This is a proof-of-concept lasting a maximum of two years.
+The aim is to find the right balance between collection efforts, standardisation (quality and usability of map material) and contribution to the ambitions and operations of businesses and public authorities.

 The following added value is seen for asset management:

 • Efficiency through targeted functional inspection.
-The visual inspection of the entire area could possibly be reduced from twice a week to once a week.
+Visual inspection of the entire area can potentially be reduced from twice a week to once a week.

 • By making the data available to the contract partners, fewer kilometres need to be driven and signs are replaced more quickly.

 • Better service for road users and shorter response times.
-Signs and changes in digital sign visibility.
+Signs and changes to the digital visibility of signs are clearly visible.

-• This can lead to cost savings (material, equipment, man hours).
+• This can lead to cost savings (materials, equipment, man-hours).
 When using contract partners, these cost savings can lead to lower prices.
-More efficient deployment of own vehicles can also lead to cost savings.
-Or other deployment by vehicles allowing faster response to IM alerts.
-WIS vehicles that are on the road for inspection stop inspection as soon as an IM notification is received, where the highways inspector is in the vicinityDigital maps cannot be a partial or complete replacement for physical signs for now.
+More efficient use of own vehicles can also lead to cost savings.
+Or other use of vehicles, enabling a faster response to IM reports.
+WIS vehicles that are on the road for inspection stop inspecting as soon as an IM report comes in, if the road inspector is nearby.

 Challenges